EricLWang/self/Codex.md

 I created Version 1.0 of this document on [Jan 12, 2017].
 The inspiration came from [Buster Benson](https://github.com/busterbenson/public/blob/master/Codex.md) and much of the formatting and wording has been heavily borrowed, on account of it being thoughtful and on the mark.
 I view this document as a medium through which to deepen self awareness, practice authenticity, foster personal connection, and leverage public accountability.

 ### Codex Vitae
 The Codex Vitae (Book of Life) represents the sum of knowledge that an individual has accumulated in his or her life.

-This is an idea coined by Robin Sloan in his book [Mr Penumbra's 24-Hour Bookstore](http://www.amazon.com/Mr-Penumbras-24-Hour-Bookstore-Novel/dp/1250037751).
-The idea is to write a book, the Codex Vitae or Book of Life, that represents everything I have learned in my life.
-If I lost all of my memories somehow, this could be something that helped me remember who I am.
+Idea originally found in [Mr Penumbra's 24-Hour Bookstore](http://www.amazon.com/Mr-Penumbras-24-Hour-Bookstore-Novel/dp/1250037751) by Robin Sloan.

 ## Beliefs